documatt/sphinx-doc-template/docs/source/quickstart.md

 1. **Answer questions.** Open the terminal, choose a destination folder (use `.` for current), and follow the wizard.
 E.g.,:

    ```
-   uvx --with jinja2-time copier copy --trust https://github.com/documatt/sphinx-doc-template my-documentation
+   uvx copier copy https://github.com/documatt/sphinx-doc-template my-documentation
    ```

-   This lengthy command handles everything.
-It will install Copier, its `jinja2-time` dependency, and call Copier with `--trust` to allow the use of `jinja2-time`.
+   This command handles everything.
+It will install Copier and call Copier.

 1. **Examine the template.** A new shiny folder, e.g., `my-documentation`, with a Sphinx doc project, has been created for you.